ansariparvej/Data_Visualisation-Empowering_Business_with_Effective_Insights/README.md

 [2] Data Analysis
 [3] Data Interpretation

-2 - Choosing the Right Visuals
+Task 2 - Choosing the Right Visuals
 Learn which visuals are most effective in a given scenario

 [1] Data Visualisation
 [2] Charts & Graphs
 [3] Visual Basics

-3 - Creating Effective Visuals
+Task 3 - Creating Effective Visuals
 Apply your under and create visuals based on business scenarios

 [1] Data Visualisation
 [2] Dashboard
 [3] Data Cleanup

-4 - Communicating Insights and Analysis
-Effectively communicate your findings and explain how it relates to each scenario
+Task 4 - Communicating Insights and Analysis Effectively communicate your findings and explain how it relates to each scenario

 [1] Analysis & Presentation